mongock/mongock/QUICK_UPGRADE_VERSION_5.md

 ### ChangeLogs/ChangeSets
-From version 5, annotations `@ChangeLog` and `@ChangeSet` are deprecated and shouldn't be used (remains in code for backwards compatibility).
+From version 5, annotations `@ChangeLog` and `@ChangeSet` are deprecated, but it will always remain in code for backwards compatibility

-Please follow one of the recommended approaches depending on your use case:
- - For existing changeLogs/changeSets created prior version 5: leave them untouched (use with the deprecated annotation)
- - For new changeLogs/changeSets created  from version 5: ChangeLogs/changeSets implement your changelogs by  implementing the interfaces ChangeLog or BasicChangeLog
+Once the official documentation for the Version 5 is released, we'll explain how to proceed and why is the motivation for such a change.

+### MongockTemplate
+From version 5, annotations `MongockTemplate`is deprecated, but it will always remain in code for backwards compatibility.
+We recommend leaving  old changeLogs  untouched (using with the deprecated MongockTemplate), but use Spring MongoTemplate for new changeLogs.